bdeitte/ghost-upgrade/README.md

   -c, --copy-casper Whether to copy Casper files
 ```

+## Cavaets

+This was created to simplify the steps in [a Ghost on AWS guide](https://github.com/bdeitte/ghost-on-aws) and for use on one small personal blog.
+Any issues destroying your own blog with these upgrade steps... well, I'm very sorry if that does happen!
+It is a very simple program, as you can see in bin/ghost-upgrade.
+Make sure you understand what the upgrade really does before running it.

 ## Submitting changes

 Thanks for fixing up anything broken in here!
 Here's all you need to do: